-Do-it-yourself moving company U-Haul has both in-office and work-at-home agents working the phones, providing customer service, technical support and roadside assistance as well as making sales and reservations in the U.S. and Canada.
-Founded by a Navy veteran, the company makes a point to be military friendly in its hiring.
-The company's headquarters are in Phoenix, Arizona, and so is its brick-and-mortar call center.
+Do-it-yourself moving company U-Haul utilizes both in-office and work-at-home agents hires to provide customer service and roadside assistance as well as to make sales and reservations in the U.S. and Canada.
+Founded by a Navy veteran, the company makes a point to be military friendly.
+The company's headquarters are in Phoenix, Arizona, as is its brick-and-mortar call center.

 Types of Work-at-Home Positions